House & Home

 The garage.
 Start by sorting everything into categories.
 Separate your sporting equipment, electric tools, etc. Once you realize how much stuff you actually have, you can determine the best ways to organize and store everything.

-your garage is overflowing and is beyond organization, sort through
+is overflowing and is beyond organization, sort through everything and decide

-the season at hand and place items used during that season close at
+season at hand and place items used during that season close at hand.
+Such as

-other sports equipment, solid wooden or steel shelving units are an
+sports equipment, solid wooden or steel shelving units are an excellent

-are racks specifically designed for tennis rackets, gold bags, skis,
+specifically designed for tennis rackets, gold bags, skis, and more.
+Whatever

-you haven't already done so, now is the perfect time to add additional
+already done so, now is the perfect time to add additional storage space to

-thought to remember, your garage is meant to be a place to park your
+remember, your garage is meant to be a place to park your car, if you

 If you use your automobile for business travel or need to carry files